Sales Tax and Use Tax Audits in California: What Business Owners Need to Know

 Whether you’re a retailer, contractor, service provider, or e-commerce seller, a sales or use tax audit can expose your business to massive back assessments, penalties, and long-term consequences if not handled properly.

-In this guide, we’ll walk you through exactly how California sales and use tax audits work, what triggers them, and what Orange County business owners can do to protect themselves.
+In this guide, we’ll walk you through exactly how California sales and use tax audits work, what triggers them, and what Orange County business owners can do to protect themselves — and how to get representation for California CDTFA sales and use tax audits before it’s too late.

 Charged on tangible personal property sold at retail in California.
 Collected by the seller, remitted to the CDTFA.